Putin’s pre-war moves against U.S. tech giants laid groundwork for crackdown on free expression

 Apple, Facebook, Twitter, YouTube and other platforms have played a major role in galvanizing the global response.
 Viral images of the devastation in Ukraine and video clips of the country’s resilient leader, Volodymyr Zelensky, have shaped world opinion and exposed Moscow’s war claims as fiction.

 American technology companies have used their power to add to the pressure on Putin.
-Google and Facebook have blocked RT, Sputnik and other Russian propaganda channels in Europe and cut them off from online ad revenue.
+Google’s YouTube platform has blocked RT, Sputnik and other Russian propaganda channels globally, and cut them off from ad revenue.
+Facebook, which Russia has sought to declare an “extremist” organization, has taken similar steps against state media outlets.
 Apple has “paused” sales of iPhones and other devices in Russia and removed RT and Sputnik from its app store outside the country.

 But American tech companies have also made numerous compromises with the Kremlin in recent years that have undermined activist groups, impaired Russians’ access to reliable information and look increasingly problematic in the wake of the invasion.